 59. Any such restrictions must be able to withstand strict scrutiny.
 An unspecified risk of violence, or the mere possibility that the authorities will not have the capacity to prevent or neutralize the violence emanating from those opposed to the assembly, is not enough; the State must be able to show, based on a concrete risk assessment, that it would not be able to contain the situation, even if significant law enforcement capability were to be deployed.
 In such cases, alternatives such as postponement or relocation of the assembly must be considered before resort to prohibition.

 60. Generally, the use of flags, uniforms, signs and banners is to be regarded as a legitimate form of expression that should not be restricted, even if such symbols are reminders of a painful past.
 In exceptional cases, where such symbols are intrinsically and [exclusively / directly] associated with [incitement to discrimination, hostility or violence / acts of violence, or are aimed at intimidating members of the population], restrictions may be justified.
-Where such symbols are used as part of a broader message of incitement to violence, this may lead to the conclusion that the assembly does not fall within the scope of the “peaceful” assemblies protected by article 21.
+Where the use of such symbols is encouraged by the organisers of the assembly as part of a broader message of incitement to violence, this may lead to the conclusion that the assembly does not fall within the scope of the “peaceful” assemblies protected by article 21.

 61. The regulation of the “time, place and manner” of assemblies is generally content neutral, and while there is some scope for restrictions that regulate these elements, the onus remains on the authorities to justify any such restriction in terms of the grounds set out above on a case-by-case basis.
-Any such restrictions should still, as far as possible, allow participants to assemble “within sight and sound” of their target audience.
+Any such restrictions should still, as far as possible, allow participants to assemble “within sight and sound” of their target audience..

 62. Concerning restrictions on the time of assemblies: while there are no fixed rules about restrictions on the duration of peaceful assemblies, participants must have sufficient opportunity to effectively manifest their views.
 Peaceful assemblies are generally by their nature temporary, and should be left to end by themselves.
 Assemblies should, moreover, not be limited solely because of their frequency.
 The duration and frequency of a demonstration may play a central role in conveying its message to its target audience.
 However, the cumulative impact of sustained gatherings should not disproportionately impact the rights of others.

 63. Restrictions on the precise time of day or date when assemblies can or cannot be held, raise concerns about their compatibility with the Covenant.
-At the same time, it should be recognized that the timing of assemblies can affect their impact and may warrant restrictions.
+At the same time, it should be recognized that the timing of assemblies can affect their impact and may warrant carefully drawn restrictions.
 For example, assemblies held at night in residential areas might have an undue impact on the lives of those who live nearby.

-64. As for any restriction on the element of place: peaceful assemblies may in principle be conducted in all places to which the public has access or should have access, such as public squares and streets.
-General restrictions on access to some spaces, such as buildings and parks, may limit the right to assemble in such places.
+64. As for any restriction on the element of place: peaceful assemblies may in principle be conducted in all places whether public or private, including online space.
+Where access to privately owned places is restricted, property rights may not prevail over the right to peaceful assembly if the holding of an assembly causes slight impairment of such rights.

-65. Participants in assemblies may not be relegated to remote areas where they cannot effectively capture the attention of those who are being addressed, or the general public.
+65. Participants in physical assemblies may not be relegated to remote areas where they cannot effectively capture the attention of those who are being addressed, or the general public.
 As a general rule, prohibitions on all assemblies anywhere in the capital; in any public location except a single specified place, either in a city, or outside the city centre; or prohibitions on assemblies in “all the streets in the city”, may not be imposed.